selcukmart/SpiderForm/Examples/blade/README.md

 ## Validation Integration

-FormGenerator V2 includes Laravel-style validation that integrates seamlessly with Blade:
+SpiderForm V2 includes Laravel-style validation that integrates seamlessly with Blade:

 ```php
 // In your controller